 Stage IV and Unstagable Cases Are Best Cases

 Nursing home negligence can cause a bed sore staged in the first three grades of bed sores.
 Are there bed sore cases worth filing in Maryland?
-The answer, generally, is no. This is understandably maddeningly frustrating because a patient can really suffer with a Stage II or Stage III pressure sore.
+The answer, generally, is no. This is understandably maddeningly frustrating because a patient can really suffer from a Stage II or Stage III pressure sore.
 But from a nursing home lawyers’ perspective, Maryland law typically does not make the juice worth the squeeze economically.

 Failure to Follow Orders

 Juries find it maddening when nursing homes do not follow their own protocols or the employees do not follow the doctor’s instructions.
 The big problem with bed sores is not the failure to identify the problem or develop a plan to resolve the issue.
 The larger problem is the failure to follow the plan already in place.
 Often you will see orders to have the patient turned every two hours that just get completely ignored.
-Doctor will order that special heel protectors be applied to the feet and special padding can be applied to the bed to decrease pressure to sensitive areas of the skin and the nursing home employees will just shrug their shoulders.
+Doctors will order that special heel protectors be applied to the feet and special padding can be applied to the bed to decrease pressure to sensitive areas of the skin and the nursing home employees will just shrug their shoulders.

 Pictures Are Powerful